 — The Crown (@TheCrownNetflix) July 16, 2018

-That’s right, the scandalous royal drama will be back on Netflix sooner than you think as Olivia Colman succeeds Claire Foy as Queen Elizabeth II in the critically-acclaimed show’s third instalment.
+The scandalous royal drama will see Olivia Colman succeed Claire Foy as Queen Elizabeth II in the critically-acclaimed show’s third instalment.

 It feels like only yesterday the Broadchurch star was confirmed to be stepping in to portray Her Majesty as the series enters a new time frame.
-But a year on from the announcement, it’s almost time to see her in action.
-In the meantime, here’s everything you need to know about the upcoming third season of The Crown.
+But a year on from the announcement, we can’t wait to see her in action.

 Who are the cast of The Crown season 3?